Lab-Notebooks/Jobrunner/paper/paper.md

 ├── simulation/
 ```

-This directory structure represents a publicly available dataset
-[@outflow-forcing] for the work presented in [@DHRUV2023].
-Each node
-in this tree is organized to capture information related to different
+Each node in the tree is organized to capture information related to
-aspects of the experiments.
-The node `sites/` for example stores
+different aspects of the experiments.
+The node `sites/` for example
-platform specific information related to compilers and modules
+stores platform specific information related to compilers and modules
 required to build the software stack described in the  node `software/`.
 Information provided in these nodes capture the execution environment
 of the computational experiment.